9 Real Estate Prospecting Letter Templates for Lead Outreach

 Intended audience: Homeowners selling their home without an agent

-When you put together a FSBO prospecting letter, make sure you approach these leads with respect.
-It’s important to explain to them how you can actually help them get more money for their home, even with the fees included.
-Your best chance of converting for sale by owner properties is by presenting a clear solution to their objections.
+When you put together a real estate letter to potential sellers, make sure you approach them with respect.
+It’s important to explain to them that you also want what’s best for them and that you can actually help them get more money for their home.
+Your best chance of converting FSBO properties is by presenting a clear solution to their objections.

 Dear (FSBO Seller),

-I hope this letter finds you in good health!
+I hope this letter finds you well!
 I recently found your listing online, and I must say that I’m impressed with the quality of your listing photos.
 Your home looks beautiful, and these photos are surely helping you attract buyers.

 You’ve probably heard too many real estate agents say things like, “You really need an agent’s help to sell your home” or “You’ll never be able to handle all the paperwork.”